ExpediaDotCom/EchoX3/README.md

 ##Examples

 Examples may be run from the command-line, or from IntelliJ Idea.
-There are three examples: HelloSimple,

-### Running examples from the command line

-Given availability of EchoX3 .jar files either built from the command-line or provided in binary form, examples may be run from the commmand line.
-There are three examples, all built into EchoX3-Sample-Hello-x.x.x.jar.

-The following table describes each example.
+There are three examples.
+The following table describes each of them.
 | Name        | Description                                           | Main Class                                      |
 | ----------- | ----------------------------------------------------- | ----------------------------------------------- |
 | HelloSimple | "Dumb" cache of key / value pairs                     | com.expedia.echox3.container.simple.HelloSimple |
 | HelloIoc    | API intended for use by Ioc frameworks such as Spring | com.expedia.echox3.container.ioc.HelloIoc       |
 | HelloObject | Distributed "smart" Object Cache                      | com.expedia.echox3.container.object.HelloObject |

+### Running examples from the command line

+Given availability of EchoX3 .jar files either built from the command-line or provided in binary form, examples may be run from the commmand line.
+Change the main class for the other examples from the description table.

 This assumes the OUTPUT_ROOT environment variable has been set, and the command-line is run from its path.
 ```